Customer Loyalty

 Back to top

-3) Transactional Loyalty
+3) What Is Transactional Loyalty?

 This is the most straightforward form of loyalty.
 It involves providing discounts and special offers.
 Discounts are typically offered as part of a customer loyalty programme to drive repeat business.